realead/cykhash/README.md

 ## Dependencies:

-To build the extension Cython>=0.28 and c-build tool chain are necessary.
+To build the library, Cython>=0.28 (happens automatically) and c-build tool chain are necessary.

 See (https://github.com/realead/cykhash/blob/master/doc/README4DEVELOPER.md) for depenencies needed for development.